Dexte-R/Node-project1/README.md

 Just a playground for creating my first web application on Node.js.
-Inspired by WebDevSimplified's free full stack web development course.
+Closely follows WebDevSimplified's free full stack web development course.

 This web application is created using Express framework in Node.js; MongoDB and HTML/CSS.
 App is hosted on heroku.